earthly/website/blog/_posts/2023-06-15-github-actions-and-docker.md

 ### Set Up the Test Stage

 Once you're done setting up the build stage, the next thing you need to do is set up the test stage.
-Because the **Deploy to Amazon ECS** workflow template is primarily a [deployment](/blog/deployment-strategies) template, the test stage isn't factored into it.
+Because the **Deploy to Amazon ECS** workflow template is primarily a deploymen template, the test stage isn't factored into it.
 However, the test stage is the recommended phase since it helps you verify the functionality and connections of your applications (including the workflow file) before pushing to GitHub to run the workflow actions.

 To set up the test stage, you can either create a test folder in your application or in a different folder outside your application, then develop all your test cases.
 Afterward, ensure your test folder is containerized in the same network as your application.
 If you're using [Docker Compose](/blog/youre-using-docker-compose-wrong), GitHub Actions will run the workflow in a user-defined network.
 And for communication to happen, your application and test folder must be in the same network.
 The network in this context is the Docker Compose network.

 The purpose of this network is to provide a Docker network for the containers defined in the `docker-compose` file, allowing them to communicate with each other and with the host system.
 Containers in separate networks cannot communicate, which means that API test cases won't be able to get a response from the services in other networks.
-You can learn more about creating a `docker-compose` file with a network [in this article](https://medium.com/@caysever/docker-compose-network-b86e424fad82).
+You can learn more about creating a `docker-compose` file with a network [in this article](/blog/docker-networking).

-When you're done adding the test cases folder to the same [container](/blog/docker-slim) network, you need to add a new value to the `steps` key of your workflow file.
+When you're done adding the test cases folder to the same container network, you need to add a new value to the `steps` key of your workflow file.
 The new value will contain a `name`, `id`, and `run` key:

 ~~~{.yml caption=""}
 - name: Run test cases